semperos/clj-webdriver/README.md

-# Selenium WebDriver Support for Clojure
+# Selenium-WebDriver Support for Clojure

 This is a Clojure wrapper around the Selenium-WebDriver library.
 Almost all code (at this point) taken directly from [mikitebeka/webdriver-clj][webdriver-orig].
 I've not forked the repository because mikitebeka added jar files to his repo in past commits, which makes the repo itself rather large given the actual size of the source code.